Lombiq/Hastlayer-SDK/Samples/Hast.Samples.Kpz/README.md

 Some parameters of the algorithms can only be set in the code, in `KpzKernels.cs` and `KpzKernelsParallelized.cs`.

-The output of the algorithm is an *i-S* graph, where *i* is the number of iterations, and *S* is the roughness of the surface (the square root of the variance of heights of points on the surface).
+The output of the algorithm is an *i-S* graph, where *i* is the number of iterations, and *S* is the roughness of the surface (the standard deviation of heights of points on the surface).

 The graph is expected to show a line (on logarithmic axes), unless the size of the grid is very low.